College of Engineering (University of Nebraska–Lincoln): Peter Kiewit Institute

+The Peter Kiewit Institute in Omaha was founded in 1996 in partnership with private-sector companies, most notably the Kiewit Corporation.
+The institute "helps meet the needs of the nation's technology and engineering firms by providing a top-flight education to students interested in pursuing careers in information science, technology and engineering."
+The Holland Computing Center in Omaha is located inside the Peter Kiewit Institute.

 Research

-The College of Engineering operates seven research centers it describes as "core facilities": the Design and Fabrication Laboratory, Engineering & Science Research Support Facility, Holland Computing Center, Nano-Engineering Research Core Facility, Nebraska Manufacturing Extension Partnership, Nebraska Innovation Studio, and Water Sciences Laboratory.
-It is closely affiliated with the Biological Process Development Facility, Industrial Agricultural Products Research Center, Midwest Roadside Safety Facility, Mid-America Transportation Center, Nebraska Energy Science Research Center, Nebraska Tractor Test Laboratory, and Nebraska Transportation Center.
+The College of Engineering operates thirty-nine research centers it describes as "core facilities," and is affiliated with several other organizations.

+Core facilities

 Holland Computing Center

-The Holland Computing Center (HCC) is a high-performance computing core with locations at the June and Paul Schorr III Center for Computer Science and Engineering in Lincoln and the Peter Kiewit Institute in Omaha.
-The center was named after donor Richard Holland.
+The Holland Computing Center is a high-performance computing core with locations at the Schorr Center for Computer Science and Engineering in Lincoln and the Peter Kiewit Institute in Omaha.
+TIt was named after donor Richard Holland.

-The Crane supercomputer is HCC's most powerful supercomputer and is used as the primary computational resource for many researchers within the University of Nebraska system across a variety of disciplines.
-When it was implemented in 2013, Crane was ranked No. 474 in the TOP500 ranking of the most powerful non-distributed computer systems in the world.
-HCC operates four other supercomputers, which it has termed Rhino, Red, Attic, and Anvil.
-The Firefly, which was retired in 2017, ranked No. 43 in the TOP500 rankings upon its construction in 2007.
+Swan is HCC's most powerful supercomputer and is used as the primary computational resource for researchers across the University of Nebraska system.
+HCC operates three other supercomputers: Anvil, Attic, and Red.
+Two of HCC's retired supercomputers, Crane and Firefly, ranked highly in TOP500 rankings of the world's most powerful non-distributed computer systems.

 Midwest Roadside Safety Facility

-The College of Engineering operates the Midwest Roadside Safety Facility (MwRSF), which researches highway design and safety with a particular emphasis on safety performance evaluations of roadside appurtenances.
+The College of Engineering operates the Midwest Roadside Safety Facility, which researches highway design and safety with a particular emphasis on safety performance evaluations of roadside appurtenances.
 Since its establishment in 1974, the facility has evaluated existing barriers and frequently developed new design concepts and technologies for use on public roadways.
-The facility is headquartered at the Prem S. Paul Research Center just east of NU's City Campus and uses an approximately quarter-mile stretch of runway at the Lincoln Airport to conduct its crash tests.
+The facility is headquartered at the Prem S. Paul Research Center just east of NU's City Campus and uses an approximately quarter-mile stretch of runway at the Lincoln Airport to conduct crash tests.
 MwRSF receives funding from the National Cooperative Highway Research Program and frequently presents at the Transportation Research Board Annual Meeting.

 MwRSF engineers designed and tested the SAFER barrier, an energy-absorbing "soft wall" system installed at all high-speed oval race tracks used by NASCAR and IndyCar.